 But that doesn’t mean I’ve worked long days, pushed myself to get things done on deadline, overworked myself, taken risks, and questioned everything that I was doing.

 What I mean is that it’s going to take some hustle every now and then, that’s just realistic.
 There’s going to be some road bumps, but you’ll get through them.
 You’re going to have to take risks and it’s going to feel scary, but that’s how you grow and learn.
 You’ll have to put yourself out there, and that’s terrifying, but totally worth it.

-If you’re business is going to be a success, it’s unlikely that you’ll get there without some struggles along the way.
+If your business is going to be a success, it’s unlikely that you’ll get there without some struggles along the way.
 This is what you sign up to when you start your own business.

 If you don’t take risks and scare yourself, you’re not going to move forward, that’s true for any aspect of your life.

 If you’re still on the fence, here’s my advice:

 Keep your 9-5 for a while, and start your online design business as a side-hustle.
 Dedicate a certain amount of hours to building it every week.
 If you’re enjoying the process, then get to a place where you feel comfortable quitting your 9-5 and pursuing only your design business.